roman-milk/roman-milk.github.io/robot-whore.md

+===

- ****** Robot Whore Ch.
-01 ****** byStoryTeller07© Like the miners Bob hadn't seen a real living-breathing woman in a long time, though he had come close he had never succumbed to using one of his own products.
+Like the miners Bob hadn't seen a real living-breathing woman in a long time, though he had come close he had never succumbed to using one of his own products.
 Mostly he wanted to simply sleep; too tired from working all hours.
 The miners worked shifts so the place was kept busy throughout the day and night.

  "Well, let's take a look at the figures."
 He said to himself through a yawn.
 "I'm not surprised."
 The model named Angel was below average in strength so the safety angle was covered, it wouldn't crush someone in a death grip.
 Or worse, crush a customer's penis.
 "I'll authorise the induction course for them all and see what happens.
 Time for bed and luxurious sleep."